 Rested and ready to get active and explore the island?
 There are plenty of opportunities to get active on Bali and explore the island.
-Cooking class, climbing, walking, hiking, cruising, snorkeling, diving, cycling, mountain biking, surfing, golfing, wild water rafting, swimming… Just pick one and enjoy your day!
+Cooking class, climbing, walking, hiking, ATV riding, cruising, snorkeling, diving, cycling, mountain biking, explore a hidden canyon, surfing, golfing, swinging in the jungle, wild water rafting, swimming… Just pick one and enjoy your day!

 It’s very easy to book activities via the information & service desk most hotels have.
 We booked two day tours with a driver over the island, rented a bike, went snorkeling and diving – all super easy to arrange and reasonably priced (starting at US$ 50 p/d).
 Renting a scooter is another idea.

-My favorite Balinese dish of all times is sate lilit, preferably with nashi Bali.
+My favorite Balinese dish of all times is sate lilit (meat skewer with peanut sauce), preferably with nasi goreng (fried rice with veggies and herbs).
 Other delicious, typical Balinese dishes that you must try are for example:

 - Lawar: pork or chicken with chopped coconut, garlic and chili.

 - Bebek betutu: duck stuffed with spices, wrapped in banana leaves and coconut husks cooked in a pit of embers.